NiklasAbraham/CapitalCompass/ARCHITECTURE.md

 ## Best Practices

-1. **API Rate Limits**: FMP free tiers vary by plan; AlphaVantage free tier allows 25 calls/day.
-Both clients rotate across available keys and log rate-limit notices—add multiple keys in `.env` when possible.
+1. **API Rate Limits**: AlphaVantage free tier allows 25 calls/day.
+Keys rotate across available values—add multiple keys in `.env` when possible.

 2. **Portfolio Updates**: Run `simple_portfolio_analysis.py` to get current snapshot.
 For daily tracking, schedule runs outside trading hours.

-3. **Data Quality**: FMP generally provides the deepest ETF datasets (holdings, exposures).
-AlphaVantage bridges gaps.
+3. **Data Quality**: The issuer/SEC pipeline is authoritative but only covers registered funds; AlphaVantage bridges gaps.
 Yahoo Finance is a last resort and may omit many international funds.

 4. **Configuration Management**: Use separate JSON files for different portfolios (`config_personal.json`, `config_retirement.json`, etc.).

 ## Troubleshooting

-### "FMP API key not found"
-- Ensure `.env` file exists in project root
-- Verify `FMP_API_KEY` (and optional numbered variants) are defined without quotes
-- Restart the session after editing `.env` so environment variables reload

 ### "AlphaVantage API key not found"
 - Confirm fallback keys (`ALPHAVANTAGE_API_KEY`, `ALPHAVANTAGE_API_KEY_1`, …) are present
 - Remove extraneous whitespace or quote characters

 ### "No holdings data for [ETF]"
-- Some ETFs are premium-only on FMP; AlphaVantage will be tried next automatically
+- Confirm the ticker is mapped in `data/pipeline/fund_registry.yaml` when using the primary pipeline
+- Ensure your AlphaVantage key is valid; the client falls back to Yahoo Finance when API data is unavailable
-- European or synthetic ETFs may not be covered by either API—Yahoo Finance fallback will attempt a truncated snapshot
+- European or synthetic ETFs may not be covered by either source—Yahoo Finance fallback will attempt a truncated snapshot
 - Money market / bond ETFs are intentionally excluded from look-through to avoid spurious exposures

 ### "No country/sector/asset allocation data for [ETF]"